mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Example of Doctrine transport

-See `https://symfony.com/doc/5.4/messenger.html#doctrine-transport <https://symfony.com/doc/5.4/messenger.html#doctrine-transport>`_ for the complete list of configuration options.
+See :xref:`queue-doctrine-transport` for the complete list of configuration options.

 Redis
 -----
-This transport requires the Redis PHP extension (>=4.3) and a running `Redis <https://redis.io/>`_ server (^5.0).
+This transport requires the Redis PHP extension (>=4.3) and a running :xref:`Redis` server (^5.0).
 Once these requirements are met, the typical configuration looks as follows.

 .. image:: images/queue-redis.png
   :width: 600
   :alt: Example of Redis transport

-See `https://symfony.com/doc/5.4/messenger.html#redis-transport <https://symfony.com/doc/5.4/messenger.html#redis-transport>`_ for the complete list of configuration options.
+See :xref:`queue-redis-transport` for the complete list of configuration options.

 AMQP
 ----
-The AMQP transport requires the AMQP PHP extension and a running AMQP service like `RabbitMQ <https://www.rabbitmq.com/>`_.
+The AMQP transport requires the AMQP PHP extension and a running AMQP service like :xref:`RabbitMQ`.
 See the screenshot below for an example of the configuration.

 .. image:: images/queue-amqp.png
   :width: 600
   :alt: Example of AMQP transport

-See `https://symfony.com/doc/5.4/messenger.html#amqp-transport <https://symfony.com/doc/5.4/messenger.html#amqp-transport>`_ for the complete list of configuration options.
+See :xref:`queue-amqp-transport` for the complete list of configuration options.

 Beanstalkd
 ----------
-The Beanstalkd transport requires a running `Beanstalkd <https://beanstalkd.github.io/>`_ service and a composer dependency installed via ``composer require symfony/beanstalkd-messenger``.
+The Beanstalkd transport requires a running :xref:`Beanstalkd` service and a composer dependency installed via ``composer require symfony/beanstalkd-messenger``.
 After installing the composer dependency, you can fill in the configuration as follows.

 .. image:: images/queue-beanstalkd.png
   :width: 600
   :alt: Example of Beanstalkd transport

-See `https://symfony.com/doc/5.4/messenger.html#beanstalkd-transport <https://symfony.com/doc/5.4/messenger.html#beanstalkd-transport>`_ for the complete list of configuration options.
+See :xref:`queue-beanstalkd-transport` for the complete list of configuration options.

 Amazon SQS
 ----------